Center For Peace

 • Participants are encouraged to drink lots of water prior to entering the lodge and are provided with fresh drinking water upon their exit from the lodge.

-• Electrolyte replacement (Gatorade, Pediolyte or Emergen-C) is also available at each lodge.
+• Electrolyte replacement (Gatorade, Pedialyte or Emergen-C) is also available at each lodge.

 • Capacity